awilby/omnimapper/README.md

 #### Install OmniMapper ROS Package

+Copy the `csm` directory from `omnimapper_ros/csm_config` into `csm/deploy/lib/`.

+Also, copy the `libcsm.so` file from `csm/deploy/lib`,  to `/usr/local/lib`.

 Now, edit the CMakeLists.txt for omnimapper_ros.
 Find the line where CSM_DIR is set and change the path to where your CSM is installed, e.g. `/path/to/csm/deploy/lib/csm`.
 This tells catkin where to find the cmake config file for CSM.

-Also, copy the `libcsm.so` file from `csm/deploy/lib`,  to `/usr/local/lib`.

 These steps should allow omnimapper_ros to compile with no issues.
 (Yes, this is annoying and hacky, and hopefully will be updated to a better installation process sometime in the future.)